freeipa/freeipa/workshop.rst

   [server]$ sudo ipa-server-install --no-host-dns --mkhomedir

-The ``--no-host-dns`` argument is needed because there is no DNS PTR resolution for the Vagrant environment.
+The ``--no-host-dns`` argument is needed because there are no reverse DNS records for the Vagrant environment.
 For production deployment, this important sanity check should not be skipped.
 The ``--mkhomedir`` flag configure PAM to create missing home directories when users log into the host for the first time.
 FreeIPA supports automount so